SanjeevaRDodlapati/QeMLflow/.archive/archive/development/BOOTCAMP_CONVERSION_MASTER_PLAN.md

-# ChemML Quickstart Bootcamp: Notebook-to-Python Conversion Plan
+# QeMLflow Quickstart Bootcamp: Notebook-to-Python Conversion Plan

 ## Executive Summary

-This plan outlines the systematic conversion of all ChemML quickstart bootcamp Jupyter notebooks into production-ready Python scripts.
+This plan outlines the systematic conversion of all QeMLflow quickstart bootcamp Jupyter notebooks into production-ready Python scripts.
 Based on the successful completion of Day 6 Quantum Computing, we'll apply the same robust methodology across all 7 days of the bootcamp.

 ## Project Scope & Inventory